AHuffmyer/EarlyLifeHistory_Energetics/README.md

 [![SRA](https://img.shields.io/badge/SRA-PRJNA900235-brightgreen)](https://www.ncbi.nlm.nih.gov/bioproject/?term=PRJNA900235)

-#### Integration

-For each data type above, relative change in metrics of interest was calculated across development.
-These relative change indicators were then plotted together in an integrative plot in the `Integration_Relative_Change.Rmd` script.

 ### Contact

-Any questions about this project and the contents of this repository can be directed to Ariana S. Huffmyer at ashuffmyer (at) uri.edu.
+Any questions about this project and the contents of this repository can be directed to Ariana S. Huffmyer at ashuff (at) uw.edu.